-However, at it’s worst it’s cheesy, annoying and stupid, but it’s this flawed genius that makes it likeable than if it were faultless for every second that it aired.
+However, at it’s worst it’s cheesy, annoying and stupid, but it’s this flawed reality that makes it more likeable overall than if it were faultless for every second that it aired.
 It’s like the Eric Cantona of the comedy world and while there’ll be moments where you’ll ask yourself why the hell you’re watching this silly show, there’s others when the sheer class of it overwhelm the negatives.

-Set in California, it’s sort of hard to tell how far fetched the story-lines are, but whether they’re too random to be true or they’re pretty close to the mark, the reality is that New Girl is a lot of fun to watch.
+Set in California, it’s sort of hard to tell how far fetched the story-lines are, but whether they’re too random to be true or they’re pretty close to the mark, the truth is that New Girl is a lot of fun to watch.
 It doesn’t have the formulaic consistency of other big name US comedies like Friends or Two and a Half Men, but it’s got enough moments of surrealist fun to survive.

 There are a few too many wet moments in episode 2, but it’s sort of saved almost entirely by the Curly Sue joke.
 Episode 3 sees more of a return to form, and while it’s still a bit sappy there’s also a few flecks of darker humour and a brilliant chicken dance climax that finishes off a lot of good situation work.

 It’s too early to call really for New Girl, but it’s got a lot of potential and if it can keep coming back to the good bits, the lamer ones won’t matter.